dockersamples/global-2018-hol/beginner-linux/part-one.md

 # Docker for Beginners - Linux Part One

-In this lab you will explore the basics of how the Docker Engine executes and isolates containers from each other.
+In this lab, you will explore the basics of how the Docker Engine executes and isolates containers from each other.
 If you already have experience running containers and basic Docker commands you can probably skip this intro exercise.

 In order to run the lab, we have provided a Docker Enterprise Edition *Play with Docker* environment for you to use.
 This workshop is only available to people in doing a [Hands-on-Lab at DockerCon 2018](https://2018.dockercon.com/hands-on-labs/).